MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_ImportCampaign.md

 > - Some Microsoft Advertising users are currently unable to import campaigns directly from Google Ads.
 If you have Google 2-step verification, you need to create an application-specific password for Microsoft Advertising.
 If you're still unable to import directly after several attempts, follow the steps to [import campaigns using an import file](hlp_BA_PROC_AboutCreatingAnImportFile.md).
 > - The update count reports, all existing items that are fetched from Google Ads.
 It may be higher than the actual number of updates, because it includes items that may not have been updated since the previous import.
 > - Change history reports the actual number of updates in Microsoft Advertising.
 It may be lower than the update count, as it excludes items that do not have updates.
 > - Scheduled imports will fetch items that have changed in Google Ads since your last import.
-To re-import items that haven’t changed in Google Ads but have changed in Microsoft Advertising, select **Import campaigns** > **Import schedule and history** > **Run now**.
+To re-import items that havenâ€™t changed in Google Ads but have changed in Microsoft Advertising, select **Import campaigns** > **Import schedule and history** > **Run now**.
 > - It is highly recommended that you import a single Google Ads account to a single Microsoft Advertising account.
 Importing multiple accounts to a single one increases the risk of maxing out your account-level keyword limits.
 > - If you notice unwanted changes to campaign status, budget, bids, etc., check if you are running [scheduled imports](hlp_BA_CONC_ImportScheduleHistory.md) and edit/pause these as required.